Anthropology |

 Description: |

-Course Title: Managing Emotions Description: Drawing on insights from sociology to psychotherapy, this is an interdisciplinary course on managing one’s emotions.
+Course Title: Managing Your Emotions From the Outside In Description: Drawing on insights from sociology to psychotherapy, this is an interdisciplinary course on managing one’s emotions.
 The purpose will be to 1) examine how social norms and cultural expectations tell us we should feel, 2) investigate the consequences of adhering to these norms, and 3) better understand why particular strategies related to mindfulness and therapy work.
 Students will produce common writing assignments (e.g., experiential essays, critical reflection, library research papers, peer review, etc.) encountered social science classes and develop a stronger appreciation of how emotion operates in both the external and internal world. |

 Textbook(s)Required: |